Comprehensive Energy Data Intelligence

 However, most shale producers preferred shareholder returns over new spending on production.

-Due to the Russian invasion of Ukraine on 24th, February, the U.S. government has insisted that drillers produce more oil and gas in order to reduce local prices and support other countries to avoid Russian energy dependence.
+Due to the conflict in Ukraine on February 24, the U.S. government has insisted that drillers produce more oil and gas in order to reduce local prices and support other countries to avoid Russian energy dependence.

 Being an early indicator of future output, the rig count climbed for a record 21 months in a row through April.
 Nevertheless, weekly increases have mostly been in single digits and oil production is still far below pre-pandemic record levels.